 - Open, distribute and re-direct mail as appropriate

 - 4 GCSEs or equivalent (to include Maths and English grade C or above)

-- Audio typing experience is essential
+- Audio typing experience

 - 1 year experience in a clerical administration setting